25 Awesome at-Home Raspberry Pi Project Ideas

 22 – Arcade table

-What changes mainly between all these projects is the creativity of the designer.
-Everyone goes from their favorite format, whether it is a classic arcade terminal, a control table with a wall-mounted TV for display, or like here, all integrated into a table.
+The main thing that changes between all these projects is the creativity of the designer.
+Everyone starts from their favorite format, whether it is a classic arcade terminal, a control table with a wall-mounted TV for display, or like here, all integrated into a table.

-I put you in this tutorial because everything is well explained and easy to follow, whether the preparation of the table or the installation of Raspberry Pi.
-If you prefer another format I encourage you to search for something else, you should find easily.
+I want to share this tutorial because everything is well explained and easy to follow, whether it is preparing the table itself or installing the Raspberry Pi.

-Send me your pictures once you have completed this one.
-I have many tutorials on how to use Retropie after that (13 awesome tips here for example).
+Send me your pictures when you finish this one.
+I have many articles on how to use Retropie after that (13 great tips here, for example), but I’m not necessarily a good enough DIYer to share those kinds of tutorials on the site.

 Source: Instructables